 Temporary Exhibitions and Performance Spaces

 Apart from the permanent galleries, there are two temporary galleries in the Museum, where temporary exhibitions are also held from time to time.
-Crafts Museum has four open theatres.
+National Crafts Museum & Hastkala Academy has four open theatres.
 Which can be used for the cultural performances and association collaboration events.

 Saranga Amphitheatre - Saranga Amphitheatre is an open area theatre that has a capacity around 500 people.